 Paddles for whitewater are slightly shorter than this, while those used for racing or touring on flat water are longer.
 An alloy-shafted paddle with molded plastic blades is a good choice for a beginner, as it can be used in most conditions.
 Again, it’s important to seek specific advice on which one suits you, your chosen canoe discipline and your skill level.

 This is an essential safety item and should be worn for every canoeing activity, regardless of how well you can swim.
 Canoeing buoyancy aids are foam filled, not air-filled.
 Look for ones that are brightly coloured and comfortable to wear.
 Again, make sure that it is approved before you buy.

 Helmets are essential for white water, polo or surfing.
 Make sure the helmet you choose is approved and can be adjusted to fit your head perfectly.
 Also, check that the chin strap is strong enough.

 The spraydeck is an elasticated ‘skirt’ that prevents unwanted water getting into the cockpit of the boat.
 This is an essential item for rough water and in cold weather.
 A quick release strap should be fitted in case of an emergency.

 Keeping warm while canoeing …

-Canoeing is far more enjoyable when you’re too cold, so wearing the right kit is important.
+Canoeing is far less enjoyable if you’re too cold, so wearing the right kit is important.
 The following pieces of kit are great for keeping you warm and comfortable.